 What are the benefits of Hamstring Exercises?

 The hamstrings are the muscles that enable us to move our legs powerfully and efficiently.
-They are the essential muscles for running, jumping, climbing and even walking.
+They are essential muscles for running, jumping, climbing, and walking.
 Strengthening the hamstring muscles helps us to do these things better.
 The hamstring muscles are also vulnerable to injury and strain, particularly among athletes and sprinters.
 Strengthening the hamstrings with training exercises can reduce the risk of injury.
 Unfortunately, strain or injury to the hamstring can result in a very long and challenging recovery process, with an increased risk for secondary injury or permanent damage.

 How to do the Nordic Hamstring Curl?